 - Humans should get some sunshine during early daylight hours.
 We are “programmed to be outside, “ and sunlight leads to longer night-time production of melatonin, a hormone which fights inflammation (35).

-- The sun has cardiovascular health benefits independently of vitamin D, possibly through reducing inflammatory markers (36).
+- The sun has cardiovascular health benefits independently of vitamin D, possibly by reducing inflammatory markers (36).

 - Upon exposure to sunlight, human skin releases compounds such as vitamin D and nitric oxide which have anti-inflammatory effects (37, 38).

 While the sun is promotive of good health, sunburn can increase the risk of skin cancer.

 For this reason, always be careful not to burn and stay safe.